lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-metadata-schemas.md

 A metadata schema describes the layout of the Properties page and the metadata properties displayed for assets that use the particular schema.
 The schema that you apply to an asset determines the metadata fields that appear on its Properties page.

-Normally, the **Properties** page for each asset includes default metadata properties depending upon the MIME type of the asset.
+The **Properties** page for each asset includes default metadata properties depending upon the MIME type of the asset.
 Administrators can use the Metadata Schema Editor to modify existing schemas or add custom metadata schemas.
-AEM Assets Brand Portal provides default forms for assets of various MIME types; however, you can also add custom forms for such assets.
+AEM Assets Brand Portal provides default forms for assets of various MIME types.
+However, you can also add custom forms for such assets.

 ## Add a metadata schema form {#add-a-metadata-schema-form}